Choose Safe Places

 Why should I participate in Choose Safe Places?

-DHS’s Choose Safe Places Program builds on these protections.
-Choose Safe Places helps participating providers check for chemical contamination and other environmental hazards when they choose a new location.
+The Choose Safe Places program builds on these protections.
+It helps participating providers check for chemical contamination and other environmental hazards when they choose a new location.

 What can I expect from participation?